 Need help with your finances?
 SmartAsset free matching tool can help you find a financial advisor in your area.

-If you’re looking for a comprehensive plan, most financial advisors will charge you a flat rate.
-This can anywhere between $1000 to $3000.
+Flat fee — If you’re looking for a comprehensive plan, most financial advisors will charge you a flat rate.
+A typical cost can be anywhere between $1000 to $3000.

-If you’re meeting the advisor multiple times to create a financial plan, most advisors will charge you anywhere between $100 to $300 an hour.
+Fixed fee per hour — If you’re meeting the advisor multiple times to create a financial plan, most advisors will typically cost you anywhere between $100 to $300 an hour.

 In conclusion, seeking professional advice can really make a difference in your financial life.
 However, hiring a financial advice isn’t free.
 But the cost is well worth it if you want to create a comprehensive plan to build wealth.